Incident Investigation: Importance, Step-by-Step Guide, Training

 Case Study

-For this article, we’ll work with a case study involving a workplace incident.
+For this article, we’ll work with a case study involving an incident in the workplace.

 We have a manufacturing facility with machines that need to be periodically cleaned.
-Per the employer’s established procedures, the machines are not shut down during cleaning, exposing employees to moving machine parts.
+Per the employer’s established procedures and practices, the machines are not shut down during cleaning, exposing employees to moving machine parts.

 An employee begins cleaning the machines without turning them off and performing lockout tagout, which is consistent with the employer’s prescribed practices.
 While cleaning, a large moving part on one of the machines strikes the employee’s shoulder and causes an injury.